 Groundwater flooding has been a documented issue in East New York - Lindenwood since the 1970s, following the cessation of municipal pumping in the adjacent Woodhaven Franchise Area (Soren, 1976).
 This includes basement flooding and damage to building foundations due to the elevated water tables.
-In addition, a 311 service request for street flooding in this area was attributed to a groundwater flooding condition (Unique Key # 16370230 on 4/3/2010 (NYC 311, 2010).
+In addition, a 311 service request for street flooding in this area was attributed to a groundwater flooding condition (NYC 311, 2010).